-Jörg Rhiemeier's Conlang Page
+Jörg Rhiemeier's Conlang Pages

 Some of my posts to the CONLANG Mailing List